Skip to content

 • Too slow → Grind coarser.

-1. Adjust the Extraction Time:
+1. Adjust the extraction time:

-1. Check the Ratio:
+1. Check ration:

-• For dark roasted coffees: Start with 1:2 (20 g coffee → 40 g espresso).
+• For dark roasted coffee: Start with 1:2 (20 g coffee → 40 g espresso).

-• For light roasted coffees: Try 1:2.5 or 1:3 to highlight more balance.
+• For light roasted coffees: Try 1:2.5 or 1:3 to bring out more balance.

-1. Experiment with Brew Temperature:
+1. Experiment with brewing temperature:

-• Light roasted coffee benefits from higher temperatures (~94–96 °C).
+• Lightly roasted coffee benefits from higher temperatures (~94–96 °C).

 • Dark roasted coffee tastes better at slightly lower temperatures (~89–92 °C).

-What Not to Do
+What not to do

-Final Words
+Final words